barotto/IBMulator/README.md

 delay you would not get a buffer overflow error but still data would not be uploaded to the unit correctly and you would hear the wrong sound effects.

-Set the value to `auto` to use a default amount of delay to all MT-32 SysEx messages.
+Set the value to `auto` to apply a default amount of delay to all MT-32 SysEx messages.
 Delays specified as a positive integer number will be applied regardless of the device model for which they are sent.
 A typical value for MT-32 external modules is `20` or more.